 Dana recommends that you delete four specific files because they contain crucial passwords that enable hackers to gain a toe-hold in your environment:

-I will be encouraging all of my clients to follow his advice, and I agreed to help Dana get the word out by writing this blog post series.
+I will encourage all of my clients to follow his advice, and I agreed to help Dana get the word out by writing this blog post series.
 If you wish, you can review his presentation outline.

 This process involves a number of steps, and this is the second part of my 5-part series.
-Now that a Configuration Item exists for each of the four files (see previous post), let’s add each of them to a Configuration Baseline.
+Now that a Configuration Item exists for each of the four files (see the previous post), let’s add them to a Configuration Baseline.

 2. Give your Configuration Baseline a name, click Add, and then select Configuration Items.

 3. Highlight one of the Configuration Items you recently created and click Add.

 Repeat this step for the three remaining Configuration Items.
 (This is the name I asked you to remember in yesterday’s post.)

 4. Click OK to complete the Configuration Baseline.

 In next week’s blog post, I will show you how to deploy the Configuration Baseline to a collection.